 The team behind this new electric vehicle battery technology of Ultracapacitor Investment Ltd. Headed up by Professor Vladimir Krstic and Nico van Dongen, the duo have spent the last three years working on a new and advanced form of ultra capacitor – an electronic component that can be used to develop a revolutionary new electric vehicle battery, completely unlike anything else that currently exists.

-Co-founder of Ultracapacitor Investment Ltd, Dr. Krstic has been an internationally recognized professor at Queen’s University since 1987.
+Co-founder of Ultracap Investment Ltd, Dr. Krstic has been an internationally recognized professor at Queens University, Kingston, Canada since 1987.
 Previously, Prof. Krstic had a long history in government and private sector funded projects, completing more than 30 such ventures funded by federal and provincial programs, as well as private sector companies.
 The professor is well known for his research in the area of ceramics and particulate composites with his work published in many reputable journals.